stephanleyherman/stephanleyherman/README.md

 ## General Outline
 This is a Strategy&Time Management game where you solve competitive cyber security CTF questions within a given time limit. you control a character in a small map where you need to interact with key items to achieve your goal.
 <!-- Diner Dash Image Here -->
-The whole idea of this game was to make something akin with DinerDash where instead of using food and tables as a main mechanics i use Laptops and Tables.
+The whole idea of this game was to make something akin with DinerDash where instead of using Food and Tables as a main mechanics i use Laptops and Tables.
 <!-- Show table, laptop and the conveyor belt-->

 <details>
 <summary>More Details </summary>